emqx/emqx-docs/en_US/modules/redis_authentication.md

 ## Authentication query command (auth query cmd)

-When performing identity authentication, EMQ X will use the current client information to fill in and execute the authentication query command configured by the user to query the authentication data of the client in Redis.
+When performing identity authentication, EMQX will use the current client information to fill in and execute the authentication query command configured by the user to query the authentication data of the client in Redis.

 ```
 HMGET mqtt_user:%u password
 ```

-You can use the following placeholders in the command, and EMQ X will automatically fill in the client information when executed:
+You can use the following placeholders in the command, and EMQX will automatically fill in the client information when executed:

 -%u: username